 9. Acadia National Park

-Average cost to visit: At least $100 per person
+Average cost to visit:Â At least $100 per person

-Acadia’s dramatic coastal beauty draws millions, but its popularity comes with pricey lodging, typically ranging around a couple hundred dollars per night.
+Acadia’s dramatic coastal beauty draws millions, but its popularity comes with pricey lodging, typically ranging around a couple of hundred dollars per night.

 10. Yosemite National Park

-Average cost to visit: A couple hundred dollars per person
+Average cost to visit:Â A couple of hundred dollars per person

-Yosemite draws millions each year with its towering granite cliffs, waterfalls, and iconic sites like Half Dome and El Capitan — but its popularity comes at a cost.
+Yosemite draws millions each year with its towering granite cliffs, waterfalls, and iconic sites like Half Dome and El Capitan, but its popularity comes at a cost.
 Entrance fees are standard, but timed reservation systems during peak seasons can complicate planning and drive up lodging prices in and around the park.
 Campsites book up quickly, and hotels or cabins inside the park often command steep rates.
-Add in gear, food, and shuttle passes, and a trip to Yosemite can turn into a surprisingly pricey adventure.
+Add in gear, food, and shuttle passes, and a trip to Yosemite can turn into a surprisingly pricey adventure.Â